Welcome to Catnapin's

 Similar Species

-Prairie Bishop's-weed (Prairie Bishop, Wild Carrot) Bifora americana
+Prairie Bishop's-weed (Prairie Bishop) Bifora americana

 Flowers have five white petals (larger than Hedge Parsley) that spread flat and are grouped in clusters.
 Several clusters bloom at the end of the stalk.
 Leaves are thread-like segments.
 Upright plant 18"-24" tall.